Code-Institute-Submissions/v-choco/README.md

 KEY | VALUE
 --- | -----
-EMAIL_HOST_PASS | The Password you created in App Passwords EMAIL_HOST_USER | Your Gmail account (...@gmail.com)
+EMAIL_HOST_PASS | The password you created in App Passwords EMAIL_HOST_USER | Your Gmail account (...@gmail.com)

 ### Hosting your files on AWS
-The static and media files for this website are saved in an AWS S3 Bucket.In order to deploy this project, you will need to create an AWS account and then set up your AWS S3 Bucket, making sure you allow public access.
+The static and media files for this website are saved in an AWS S3 Bucket.
+In order to deploy this project, you will need to create an AWS account and then set up your AWS S3 Bucket, making sure you allow public access.
 Once you have done this, you will need to add the following to your Heroku config vars:

 KEY | VALUE
 --- | -----